sr99622/libonvif/README.md

 &nbsp;

 To install Onvif GUI, copy the following command, paste it into a terminal window and press the Enter key.
 The command will download a script and install the program.
 You will be asked to enter a sudo password.
-For detailed information on what the script does, please consult the Notes section of this document.
+If you are installing on an Intel platform, the script will ask if you want to install the compute drivers, which are necesary for YOLO analysis on Intel iGPU, which is recommended.
+For detailed information on what the script does, please consult the Notes - Operations section of this document.

 ```
 wget http://10.1.1.14:3000/stephen/libonvif/raw/branch/master/assets/scripts/install-onvif-gui.py && python3 install-onvif-gui.py